mattwilds/Unifi-Display-Cameras/README.md

+#This was designed to be built on a Raspberry Pi4B 8Gb for use as a replacement to the Unifi Protect Viewport which
+has been out of stock forever and needing something to fill the void.

 # !!!Warning!!!
 As of Raspbian Bullseye release (as well as RPi4B), omxplayer and the hardware decoding that work hand-in-hand are deprecated and/or unsupported.
 In order to use displaycameras, you should install raspbian buster (lite preferred).
 If you use an RPi4B, your source video codec must have hardware decode support in the RPi4B gpu. displaycameras *may* be rewritten around vlc, but challenges with vlc's DBUS support (for multiple vlc instances) may prevent the rewrite.